bean-mhm/realbloom/USAGE.md

 For this tutorial, we'll go with FFT (CPU).

+### GPU Helper

+The Naive (GPU) method uses RealBloom's GPU helper program, `RealBloomGPUConv.exe`, to try and perform convolution on the dedicated GPU, while the main program is intended to run on the integrated GPU.
+This is only relevant for Dual-GPU systems.

+You can check your `%TEMP%` directory and look for a text file such as `gpuconv000000log.txt`, the middle part is random.
+This log file will contain the name of the GPU ("Renderer") on which the GPU helper ran.
+If the GPU helper isn't using the desired GPU, visit **Windows Settings > System > Display > Graphics**  to change the default/preferred GPU for `RealBloomGPUConv.exe`.
+This might differ for older versions of Windows.

+> There's no official way to choose a specific GPU device using OpenGL on Windows.
+However, we can "signal" to NVIDIA and AMD drivers that "this program needs the high-performance GPU".
+RealBloom's main program does not contain this signal, but the GPU helper does.
+This makes the process easier on most Dual-GPU systems, as the UI continues to render smoothly while the dedicated GPU is busy.

 ## Convolution Threshold

 The threshold defines the darkest a pixel can go before being ignored by the convolution process.
 We can increase the threshold to skip pixels that aren't bright enough to contribute to the final result.
 The *Knee* parameter defines how smooth the transition will be.
 A higher threshold speeds up the process in the naive methods, but it does not affect the performance in the FFT method.